vakoc/Fragaria/README.md

 ## What is it?

-Fragaria is an OS X Cocoa syntax colouring NSTextView implemented within a framework named MGSFragaria.
+Fragaria is an OS X Cocoa syntax colouring `NSTextView` implemented within a framework named `MGSFragaria`.
 It supports a wide range of programming languages and includes preference panel support.

 ## Why switching to this fork makes my code not build anymore?

-First, replace your `fragaria = [[MGSFragaria alloc] init];` with `fragaria = [[MGSFragaria alloc] initWithView:view]`, where `view` is the parameter you pass to `[fragaria embedInView:view];`.
-Then remove `[fragaria embedInView:view];` entirely.
-Most of the time, this is the only change you need to make, and is required by the new internal architecture of Fragaria.
-If you app continues not to work, read on.

-Fragaria used to be a part of a bigger application (Smultron).
-When it was separated from it, some things which Smultron used but were unrelated to Fragaria itself were mistakenly left in.
-Also, various internal components of Fragaria were not made private (because in application code there's no distinction between public and private stuff).
-These things are being removed.

-If your app was using this stuff, you should reimplement it yourself.
+This fork of Fragaria is a significant departure from the original design.
+The `MGSFragaria` class was replaced by `MGSFragariaView`, and the old preference panels were replaced by a more flexible design.
+The settings which could only be set as user defaults were converted to properties of `MGSFragariaView`, and `MGSTextMenuController` was removed (you can directly make a connection to `MGSFragariaView` or to First Responder instead).

+If you want to update your app to this fork of Fragaria, to lessen the burden you can use [the legacy branch](https://github.com/shysaur/Fragaria/tree/legacy) as a stepping stone.

 ## Where can I see it in use

-You can see Fragaria used in the following projects and products:
+You can see an old version of Fragaria used in the following projects and products:

 * [Appium Recorder](http://appium.io) : Appium is an open source, cross-platform test automation tool for native and hybrid mobile apps. ([repo](https://github.com/appium/appium)).